 You will hear the dirt bikes motor slow down a bit.

 Once you understand where the clutch engages, you can slowly roll the throttle back at the very same time you are letting the clutch out.
 ALL OF THIS IS DOWN SLOWLY.

-Stay safe and make sure you get the proper dirt bike training and invest in the proper dirt bike protective gear.
+Stay safe and make sure you get the proper dirt bike training and invest in the proper dirt bike protective gear and dirt bike grips.

 Also read more on about our dirt bike throttle kits and tubes

 If you got any questions or concerns, hit me up in the comments.

 Think it’s impossible to use your thumb to cover any of the levers on the bike lol